 “Mixing folk, crime jazz, garage rock, electronic music, film scores, big-band covers, dark country-inspired excursions,- no question, Ridgway is a restless creative spirit.”
 WASHINGTON POST

 It’s been a long and influential road for the songwriter/guitarist and original Wall Of Voodoo vocalist.
 His darkly humorous, and richly cinematic musical tales of the ironies inside the American Dream have been compared to other classic songwriting iconoclasts like Randy Newman, Tom Waits, Johnny Cash and even hard boiled mystery writers like Raymond Chandler and Jim Thompson, as well as twisted film makers like David Lynch and Quentin Tarantino.
 The San Francisco Chronicle said, “He conjures “Burroughs, Bukowski and Brecht,” while LA Weekly has called him “the Nathaniel West of rock.”
-Pulling numbers from his own revolutionary past and moving into his own honed, sardonic style of present, Ridgway will be accompanied at the shows by Pietra Wexstun on keyboards, electronics and vocals and Joe Berardi on drums.
-Plus more.
+Pulling numbers from his own revolutionary past and moving into his own honed, sardonic style of present, Ridgway will be accompanied at the shows by Pietra Wexstun on keyboards, electronics and vocals, Joe Berardi on drums and Petra Haden on violin.
 Wexstun and Ridgway have lived and worked in tandem for more than 30 years; her keyboard and vocal sounds are perfectly in tune with his not-so-typical stories of proverbial American tragedy and triumph.